reggi/trymodule/readme.md

 ## Remove installed packages

-trymodule uses `$HOME/.trymodule` for storing nodejs modules.
+trymodule uses `$HOME/.trymodule` by default for storing nodejs modules.
 Remove this folder to "clear" the cache

 ## Support / Help